 Cross-check against the itemized bill

 Request an itemized bill from the provider (they're required to provide one).
 Line-by-line, confirm each service on the bill matches a line on the EOB.
-Any service on the bill that isn't on the EOB is either a mistake or wasn't submitted to insurance — call and ask.
+Any service on the bill that isn't on the EOB is either a mistake or wasn't submitted to insurance, so call and ask.